Contact Sean 07986360193 Balance Physio , 113 Gauden Rd, Clapham SW4 6L

 Recently, scientists are telling us they don't exist, at least under the current definition, as ‘Trigger Points’ because they come back repeatedly after many types of trigger point treatments.
 New research in Switzerland challenges this as shockwaves is proving to be one of the best ways to get rid of them permanently or reduce them further than any other method.

 The body’s natural response to these areas, is to cocoon the trigger points in connective tissue.
-They are also highly electrically charged because the muscles do not get to relax and contract constantly, so this 'cocooning response' is possibly to stop other areas of the muscle being affected by this overstimulation in one area.
-The result is a painful area pulling unevenly on surrounding joint structures.
+They are also highly electrically charged when circulation is poor in these areas, The result is a painful area pulling unevenly on surrounding joint structures.

-Once we untangle the myofascia, inactive areas like the bum muscles reconnect and come to life with rest the body.
+Once we untangle fascia, it allows inactive areas of muscles to reconnect and come to life.

 E.g. the left hip might be blocking the right shoulder in the Myofascial Spiral Line.
-Its bit like experiencing slow, railway lines or having to take an indirect line of transport to get to where you want to go.
-You are left frustrated and exhausted, just like when you move inefficiently.
+It is a bit like experiencing slow, train service or having to take an indirect line of transport to get to where you want to go.
+You are left frustrated and exhausted, just like the body feels when it moves inefficiently

-This helps you find your own hidden blueprint to easier movement and less pain where joints have found awkward positions from years of bad habits, sitting at desks or accidents, that has left you in a posture that has been there so long that it has altered your perception of where you centre of balance is.
+It reveals your own hidden blueprint to easier movement and less pain where joints have found awkward positions from years of bad habits, sitting at desks or accidents.
+These postures have been there so long that it has altered your perception of where your real centre of balance is.
 Treatments can bring back youthful memories of when your body was more balanced and adjusts for permanent change.

-We have over 80 recognised organs in our body and it is difficult to call Fascia an organ on its own because it’s rarely present as a separate entity in the body.
-Fascia is typically found in or surrounding other organs.
+We have over 80 recognised organs in our body and it is difficult to call Fascia an organ in its own right because it’s rarely present as a separate entity in the body.
+Fascia is typically found in and surrounding other organs.
 However, research into different types of fascia in the body is shedding new light on how fascia functions more as an intelligent organ.

-Recently, a new method of studying living tissues has revealed a mysterious web of interconnected cavities as scientists investigated cancer patients’ bile ducts.
+Recently, a new method of studying living tissues has revealed a mysterious web of interconnected cavities as scientists investigated bile ducts in cancer patients.
 They found fluid filled like sacs (until now thought to be just dense tissue).
 These sacs are connected in a weblike structure to the lymphatic system and showed how cancer spreads through these layers.
 It showed that tissue can communicate more clearly through these layers and exchange fluid.

 This intelligent tissue has been defined as Interstitum tissue.
 Similar tissues can be found between muscles, known as Septums.
 Septums not only allow communication between muscle layers, but also provide a strong line of pull, important in movement.

-Myofascial Release targets the opening of these Septums between the muscles to correct joint imbalances which are often associated with pain and discomfort.
-In addition, many Trigger Points are found in these Septums and can be released through these soft tissue methods.
+Myofascial Release targets the opening of the Septums between the muscles to correct joint imbalances.
+These are often associated with pain and discomfort.
+In addition, many Trigger Points are found around these Septums and can be released through better movement, KMI and shockwaves..

-Both Septums and Interstitum Tissue are prime examples of how the health of "in-between, dividing tissue (extracellular matrix)" is vital for functioning.
-Septums adjust in locomotion demands to create shock absorption for our internal organs and achieve better balance and locomotion.
+Both Septums and Interstitum Tissue are prime examples of how the health of " the in-between, dividing tissue (extracellular matrix)" is vital for functioning.

 It could also become recognised as our sixth sense and is the future of understanding body awareness.